Steven-matos/discord-rsvp-bot/README.md

 - Verify the bot can send messages in your event channel

 ### RSVP Posts Not Appearing?
-- Use `/force_post_rsvp` to manually post today's RSVP
+- Use `/force_post_rsvp` to manually post today's RSVP (shows progress updates)
-- Check bot permissions in the event channel (Send Messages, Embed Links)
+- Check bot permissions in the event channel (Send Messages, Embed Links, Manage Messages)
 - Verify the event channel is configured with `/set_event_channel`
 - Ensure the weekly schedule is set up with `/setup_weekly_schedule`